Search Knowledge Base by Keyword

 He has enough earned income from his business to contribute the overall maximum for the year, $53,000.
 Greg can make a non-elective contribution of $53,000 to his solo 401(k) plan.
 This limit is not reduced by the elective deferrals under his employer’s plan because the limit on annual additions applies to each plan separately.

 A non-elective contribution means that the business’s contribution is not dependent on the employee’s deferral.
 Seems counter-intuitive.
-In other words, you do not put anything into the 401k plan but your business can contribute up to 20% of your income from the business as a garden variety LLC (or 25% of your W-2 from your business if electing S Corporation status).
-These are also referred to as discretionary or profit sharing contributions.
+In other words, you do not put anything into the 401k plan, but your business can contribute up to 20% of your income from the business as a garden variety LLC (or 25% of your W-2 from your business if electing S Corporation status).
+These are also referred to as discretionary contributions.

-In summary, the $19,000 (2019) limit is your limit as a person.
-But each 401k plan has a limit of $56,000 (see the last line of the IRS example on the previous page using 2016’s limits) which can add a lot of muscle to your self-employed retirement plan.
+In summary, the $23,000 (for the 2024 tax year) limit is your limit as a person.
+But each 401k plan has a limit of $69,000 (see the last line of the IRS example on the previous page using 2016’s limits) which can add a lot of muscle to your self-employed retirement plan.

 No, you cannot add your W-2s together (main job and side job) and use that for the basis of your side job / business employer contribution.
 That would be nice though.